 This natural park just across the eastern edge of the Granada border is always a safe bet for a day out overlanding, the tracks can be challenging in places but in general it’s a great area simply to drive through, explore and stop off to cook breakfast, enjoy the climate and natural surroundings.

 One thing we love about this place is that it’s quiet, there are recreation areas that never appear to be busy but climb the tracks in the mountains and you are pretty much on your own right in the middle of nature.

-On the west side of the park trials are clearly sign posted, even the hiking trails at altitude [3200ft approx] are clear, drive through and the scenery changes regularly, one minute you are in woodland, the next in olive groves.
+On the west side of the park trails are clearly sign posted, even the hiking trails at altitude [3200ft approx] are clear, drive through and the scenery changes regularly, one minute you are in woodland, the next in olive groves.

-Finding water always keeps the kids happy and there is a river that run through the park, dry in places but sometimes if you get lucky after some rain you can discover this waterfall.
-We wouldn’t be getting in as it’s too muddy but the rocks around water are unusual, good for photography and you can also creep your 4×4 closer to the edge to keep off the dirt track.
+Finding water always keeps the kids happy and there is a river that runs through the park, dry in places but sometimes if you get lucky after some rain you can discover this waterfall.
+We wouldn’t be getting in as it’s too muddy but the rocks around the water are unusual, good for photography and you can also creep your 4×4 closer to the edge to keep off the dirt track.

 All in all, we’d say that the park is well worth a visit, it’s geographic location also means that that you can drive through it as part of a longer overlanding journey, avoiding the main roads and doing what it’s all about.
 It is your typical Andalucian natural park and there are places to visit if you have a closer look at Google maps including the botanical gardens [well worth it] and several ‘miradores’.